php/php-langspec/spec/php-spec-draft.md

 deliberately a dynamic property with the same name as a visible one, the visible property might be added later.
-This name "duplication" is convenient when adding a dynamic property to a class without having to worry about a name clash with any property names that class inherits.)
+This name "duplication" is convenient when adding a dynamic property to a class without having to worry about a name clash with any property names that class inherits).

 The parameter `$value` can have any type including an object type, and that type could have a destructor.
 Any dynamic properties of such types,